solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-01-PostgreSQL-Developer-Features/README.md

 `pg_stat_io` is a new catalog view that displays statistics around `reads` and `writes` and as of Postgres 16, `extends` information.

 Per the [postgresql documentation](https://www.postgresql.org/docs/devel/monitoring-stats.html#MONITORING-PG-STAT-IO-VIEW) : "The pg_stat_io view will contain one row for each combination of backend type, target I/O object, and I/O context, showing cluster-wide I/O statistics.
-Combinations which do not make sense are omitted.
+Combinations that do not make sense are omitted.

 Currently, I/O on relations (e.g., tables, indexes) is tracked.
 However, relation I/O which bypasses shared buffers (e.g., when moving a table from one tablespace to another) is currently not tracked."